kpuka/SIMAH/_portfolio/06 Regressions 3-Survival.md

 ## Kaplan-Meier Curves

 Kaplan-Meier curves are used to plot the survival function, S(t), for one or more groups of interest over a specified time period.
 The Kaplan-Meier estimator assesses the probability of being event-free in a given amount of time.
 This method cannot control or take into account the effects of other covariates on the outcome of interest.
-Figure 1, below, shows the typical components of a Kaplan-Meier curve, for a single group of patients where the event of interest is discontinuation of a drug.
+The figure below shows the typical components of a Kaplan-Meier curve, for a single group of patients where the event of interest is discontinuation of a drug.

 <img src='/images/posts/regressions/cox/kaplan_meier.jpg'>
 Image source: <https://doi.org/10.1038/jid.2015.171>